 Summary: This project will improve freeway access and the arterial connection to I-605 at Katella Avenue in the City of Los Alamitos and the County of Orange.
 Improvements under this project will include enhancements at the on-ramps and off-ramps in addition to operational improvements on Katella Avenue at the I-605 Interchange.
 The final ED was approved in October 2018 and the final PR was approved in November 2018.
-This project was approved for advancement through construction in the updated 2019 Next 10 Delivery Plan by the Board on November 11, 2019.
-The design phase is scheduled to begin in late 2020.
+This project was approved by the Board in the updated 2019 Next 10 Delivery Plan to advance through construction.
+Approval of the Request for Proposals for design services is scheduled for the April 13, 2020 Board Meeting, with design efforts anticipated to begin in late 2020.